jamesmtuck/DNA_stability/README.md

 # Installation Guide

 ## Use your local python environment
 If you already have python 3 installed on your system, the simplest thing to do is download or checkout the code from GitHub.
-Then in the DORIS directory, run the following commands:
+Then in the DNA_stability directory, run the following commands:

     git clone https://github.com/jamesmtuck/DNA_stability
     cd DNA_stability